Subasreesivanesan/CodeAlpha/README.md

 ## Features
 - Simple and user-friendly interface
 - Accurate age calculation in years, months, and days
-- Responsive design for desktop and mobile
+- Responsive design for desktop

 ## Technologies Used
 - HTML